pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+/login route

 * **Question:** JWTs allow for custom information (i.e. payload) to be returned back to the client.
 What kind of information do you think would be useful to send back to our client?

 * **Your answer:**
+Limit to role and what they can do, and then use other requests.
+How long they have been logged in.
+ID of use.
+Unique information.
+Username / Name.

 * **Question:** The custom information (i.e. payload) inside of JWT can be [easily decoded](https://jwt.io/#debugger).
 What kind of information should we _not_ store inside of a JWT?

 * **Your Answer:**
+Personally identifiable information. e.g stuff you don't want to share.
+Little as possible.
 ---

 - [ ] Add the following code to `/login` route and then respond with the token when a user successfully is able to login. _NOTE: In the example below, I assume you've required the package and assigned it to a `jsonwebtoken` variable._